UCBerkeleySETI/rawspec_test/README.md

 # rawspec_testing

 The purpose of this repository is to support regression testing whenever a ```rawspec``` Pull Request (PR) is entertained.
-In addition, it can be used by a developer on demand to augment unit-testing.
+In addition, a developer should use it as part of unit-testing to ensure that nothing was inadvertently broken.

 ## 1.0 Rawspec Testing Directory Tree Overview